 The historic 1905 train depot at the foot of Main Street is your next stop.
 Make arrangements for the 11:30 departure aboard the Branson Scenic Railway , a vintage passenger train that embarks on a 40-mile round-trip excursion through the Ozarks foothills.
-Traveling along a working commercial line operated by the Missouri and Northern Arkansas Railroad, it heads either north or south (the direction is determined just prior to departure).
-The route crosses deep valleys and negotiates damp tunnels that were blasted through walls of solid rock during the line's construction in the early 1900s.
-Three dome cars with big windows offer panoramic views of Crest Tunnel, Barren Fork Trestle, Tharp's Grade and other landmarks along the route.
+Traveling along a working commercial line operated by the Missouri and Northern Arkansas Railroad, it crosses deep valleys and negotiates damp tunnels that were blasted through walls of solid rock in the early 1900s.
+Three dome cars with big windows offer panoramic views of Crest Tunnel, Barren Fork Trestle, Tharp's Grade and other landmarks.

-Day 1: AfternoonThe Branson Scenic Railway depot is just steps from Branson Landing, a shopping, dining and entertainment complex with a backdrop of wooded slopes and serpentine Lake Taneycomo—it's a much more scenic setting than your average mall.
-Have lunch at Famous Dave's Bar-B-Que or Joe's Crab Shack, both popular franchises with outdoor seating, and hang around for the fountain show, which takes place on the hour beginning at noon.
-Water fountains shoot geysers accompanied by fire, fancy lights and rousing music, a spectacle you can watch from the terraced “town square” or while ambling along the lakeshore boardwalk.
+Day 1: AfternoonThe Branson Scenic Railway depot is just steps from Branson Landing, a shopping, dining and entertainment complex with a backdrop of wooded slopes and Lake Taneycomo.
+Have lunch at Famous Dave's Bar-B-Que or Joe's Crab Shack, both with outdoor seating, and hang around for the fountain show, which takes place on the hour beginning at noon.
+Water fountains shoot geysers accompanied by fire, lights and music, which you can watch from the terraced “town square” or while ambling along the lakeshore boardwalk.

-The Bass Pro Shops outlet at Branson Landing's south end is an A-to-Z assemblage of everything related to hunting, fishing, camping and other recreation activities, all displayed with a painstaking attention to rustic detail that extends right down to the wildlife tracks etched into the concrete floor.
-There's also a freshwater aquarium stocked with some of the game species—brown and rainbow trout, large and small-mouth bass, blue gill—that contribute to this region's considerable sport-fishing reputation.
+The Bass Pro Shops outlet at Branson Landing offers everything related to hunting, fishing, camping and other recreation activities.
+There's a freshwater aquarium stocked with some of the species that contribute to this region's sport-fishing reputation.

-Shoppers could easily spend the rest of the afternoon wandering around the landing.
-If you’re not one of those people (or you skipped the train trip), you'll have time to head back downtown and catch a matinee show.
+If you're not a shopper, head back downtown and catch a matinee show.
 The Historic Owen Theatre & Branson's House of Comedy, 205 S. Commercial St., is an intimate 250-seat venue built in 1935 by a former mayor.
 It presents tribute shows to Neil Diamond, The Carpenters, Hank Williams and bands that appeared on the cover of Rolling Stone magazine.
 Tickets are normally available at the door on the day of the show; phone (417) 464-8497 for the box office.

 Day 1: EveningReserve your evenings for a show, since the choices are so plentiful.
 We suggest catching “Legends in Concert” at Dick Clark's American Bandstand Theater (on SR 76 about 2 miles west of downtown).
 You'll see celebrity impersonators who really sing (no lip syncs here), and the illusion is often pretty accurate.
-The lineup changes seasonally, but you can count on at least one country star (crowd-pleasing performers like Alan Jackson or Toby Keith) and usually Elvis.
+The lineup changes seasonally, but you can count on at least one country star and usually Elvis.
 The theater is also a venue for concerts by mainstream country and '60s artists.
 For schedule and ticket information phone the box office at (417) 339-3003.